chinthakadd/deli-food-store/README.md

   discounts applied and total amount paid. - DONE
 - When the order is made, all the stocks must be updated to reflect the right number of orders

-## Infrastructure Requirements

-- All the customer interactions must be modeled using REST
-- Shopping Cart information must be store in a H2 database
-- Customer directory is a file source available in the classpath

 # Pending Technical Work